sandstreamdev/react-swipeable-list/README.md

 Type: `number` (default: `10`)

-Can be set for whole list or for every item.
+It can be set for the whole list or for every item.
 See `scrollStartThreshold` for `SwipeableList`.
+Value from the `SwipeableListItem` takes precedence.

 ### swipeStartThreshold

 Type: `number` (default: `10`)

-How far swipe needs to be done to enable start swiping on list item.
-When swiping is started scrolling cannot be done.
+How far in pixels swipe needs to be done to start swiping on list item.
+After a swipe is started and goes beyond the threshold, scrolling is blocked.

-Can be set for whole list or for every item.
+It can be set for the whole list or for every item.
 See `swipeStartThreshold` for `SwipeableList`.
+Value from the `SwipeableListItem` takes precedence.

 ### threshold

 Type: `number` (default: `0.5`)

-Can be set for whole list or for every item.
+It can be set for the whole list or for every item.
 See `threshold` for `SwipeableList`.
+Value from the `SwipeableListItem` takes precedence.

 ## Contributors ✨